 One of the most frequently asked questions I receive from JOC readers is what cookware and tableware they should buy when they visit Japan.
 With limited suitcase space, I understand I can’t suggest everything.
 Living in the U.S., I have trouble finding certain Japanese cookware and tableware from local stores or online stores, so I made a recommended list here for you.

-My suggestions are really for someone who enjoys cooking Japanese food frequently and appreciates Japanese household items (if that’s not you, these also make great gift ideas for that person in your life who loves Japanese culture and cuisine!).
-If you’re lucky, you may be able to purchase these items easily where you are, but generally, these items are pretty difficult to find and can be very expensive compared to the price you pay while you’re in Japan.
+My suggestions are really for someone who enjoys cooking Japanese food frequently and appreciates Japanese household items.
+If that’s not you, these items also make great gift ideas for that person in your life who loves Japanese culture and cuisine!
+If you’re lucky, you may be able to purchase these items easily where you are, but generally, these items are pretty difficult to find and can be very expensive compared to the prices you pay while you’re in Japan.

-Rice bowls and miso soup bowls are something that we use daily for Japanese families.
-We have MANY, many variations of rice bowls and miso soup bowls in Japan.
-High-quality wooden miso soup bowls that are made in Japan are hard to find in the US.
-While you’re traveling in Japan, grab some wooden bowls.
-They are light, easy to bring back, and can add a touch of fun and elegance to your daily miso soup more fun and elegant!
+Rice bowls and miso soup bowls are essential items for Japanese families, used daily.
+In Japan, there are countless variations of rice bowls and miso soup bowls.
+High-quality wooden miso soup bowls made in Japan can be hard to find in the US.
+While you’re traveling in Japan, consider picking up some wooden bowls.
+They are light, easy to bring back, and can add a touch of fun and elegance to your daily miso soup!

-I bought these rice bowls with Mount Fuji drawings that come with assorted colors.
+I personally bought rice bowls adorned with Mount Fuji drawings in assorted colors.
 They bring a smile to my children and me every day.
-Whether it’s a bowl with a cute cat drawing or beautiful cherry blossoms, or it might be the right color that attracts you, find the one that brings a smile to your face.
+Whether it’s a bowl with a cute cat drawing, beautiful cherry blossoms, or the right color that attracts you, find the one that brings a smile to your face.

-And, you can actually see the soup!
-So, if you’re a huge ramen fan (see my ramen recipes) and enjoy serving ramen at home?
+Are you a huge ramen fan (see my ramen recipes) and enjoy serving ramen at home?
 If so, you must get some ramen bowls when you’re in Japan.
-Good quality and good looking ramen bowls are so hard to get in the U.S. I got mine at Kappabashi Kitchen Town.
+Good-quality and good-looking ramen bowls can be hard to find in the U.S. I got mine at Kappabashi Kitchen Town.

-On the other hand, if you love donburi dishes, do get a variety of donburi bowls.
-Donburi is very common meal in Japan, hence we have SO MANY kinds of beautiful donburi bowls.
+On the other hand, if you love donburi dishes, consider getting a variety of donburi bowls.
+Donburi is a very common meal in Japan, hence we have SO MANY kinds of beautiful donburi bowls.